Chapter One: Spoils of War

 Sakura simply stared into her reflection, wondering just how delusional this handmaiden was.
 Men were all the same, specifically men with power; lords, nobles...
 Her only luck tonight would be a decent meal and a warm bed for whatever trouble she was to be put through on Lord Fugaku's spoiled brat's account.
 "I'm sure I am."

 She didn't ask the questions that she once had.
 Such as: "How old he was?"
+"How experienced was he?"
 "Was he kind?"
 "Was he cruel?"
 "What to do?"
 "What not to do?"
 "What pleased him best?"
 She had learned that those things didn't matter, that she would find out soon rather than later.

 If this boy wasn't Torou, then she would not complain.